elsehow/taaraxtak/src/w3techs/README.md

 Russia has 0.5%.
 So Indonesia's weighted value ends up being 0.030380 vs Russia's 1.643119, reflecting the population-weighted disparity in service provision.

+We generate data on the proportion of world's Internet users using WorldBank data.
+See `analysis/generate_proportion_net_users.py`.
+The generated file we use for weighting is `analysis/prop_net_users.csv`.

 # Backfilling historical data